openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 # Periods and Instants

 A `Period` can be a day, a month, a year, `n` successive days, `n` successive months, `n` successive years or the eternity.
+An `Instant` is a specific day, such as a cutoff date.

+You will mainly use `Period` objects.

 The smallest unit for OpenFisca periods is the **day**.
-Therefore:

-- All periods are presumed to start on the first day of their first month.
+Larger periods, like `month` or `year`, are presumed to start on the first day of their first month.
-- A period cannot be smaller than a day.

-An `Instant` is a specific day, such as a cutoff date.

 ## Periods in simulations